mjm522/promps_python/README.md

-# promp library written in python
+# PROMP library written in python

 * Implementation of Probabilistic Movement Primitives in the [paper](https://link.springer.com/article/10.1007/s10514-017-9648-7)